T1/DS-1

 TR-08

-or analog service from the customer site.
-Does not contain ISDN support feature.
+analog service from the customer site.
+Does not contain ISDN support

 Tracing Lamp

-the monitor jack at one end of a cross-connect causes the tracing lamps at both ends to
+monitor jack at one end of a cross-connect causes the tracing lamps at both

 illuminate.